Bikoil/Lua-stuff/README.md

-# This is My lua main project!
+# This is My lua second branch!

+*Please keep in mind most of these are in BETA or ALPHA so they may not work properly*

 # What is it exactly for?

-- Well I am trying to replicate some commands from the linux terminal to lua.
+- For testing my personal projects

 # Why am i making this?